zksecurity/stark-book/src/starkex/facts.md

     }
 ```

-## Example of checking if a fact is registered

 [Starknet](https://book.starknet.io/) is the main application making use of SHARP, and as such their smart contract uses the fact registry directly.

 The main function of Starknet is [`updateState()`](https://github.com/mimoo/starknet-contracts/blob/main/contracts/Starknet.sol#L176), which updates the state based on proofs that have been verified: